manabie-com/togo/README.md

 3. Change data variable in file .env with your config on step 2

-4. Migration database with terminal
+4. Migration database with terminal (If you want to migrate)
 ```bash
 make migration-up
 ```